 - Stealing from vehicles parked on the lot during church functions has also become a concern.
 Remind church members to:

 - Don’t leave anything in the vehicle in plain sight that they would not want taken or would tempt a thief to break a window to gain entry.

-- Assigning staff to periodically monitor the lots is a deterrent to criminal activity in the parking areas.
+- Assign staff to periodically monitor the lots as a deterrent to criminal activity in the parking areas.

-Money handling has also become a security issue for churches.
-Traditionally money collected from church service offerings are not handled in the most security-conscious manner.
+Money handling has can also be a security issue for churches.
+Traditionally money collected from church service offerings is not handled in the most secure manner.
 It is not unusual for someone to take the money home and count it at a later date and then make a trip to the bank to make a deposit.
 Some churches will have a person or persons go to an empty room somewhere in the church and count the money without taking any measures to assure that the door leading to the common area of the church is closed or locked.